 Supplier salespeople are there to sell.
 While it can be perceived by clients that suppliers will use every sales tool available to them, including manipulative techniques and offering lowball pricing to entice, this is only true of more unprofessional individuals.
 These individuals often have sales targets to meet, which they strive to achieve through convincing client-side purchasers that what they have to offer, is exactly what the client needs (even if it is not).

 Most professional salespeople will place achieving the best outcome for their clients much higher on their priority list.
 However, even in these circumstances the reality is that without all appropriate due diligence they will usually not know the specific details of the client’s own assessment of their requirements or how much they know about the supplier’s particular solution.
 It is also possible for purchasers/clients to fall into the trap of assuming that the supplier knows more about their requirements than it actually does and that the supplier will inform them of the technology’s full use potential and limitations.
-Such assumptions and a lack of important detail clarity can easily set the relationship on a less than favourable path.
+Such assumptions and a lack of clarity on important details can easily set the relationship on a less than favourable path.

 Don’t be caught out by the ‘catch-all’ solution

-Some sales people can present off-the-shelf products and/or services as all-encompassing solutions, though without a detailed understanding of the client’s needs and expectations through pre-contractual due diligence, it really is not possible to correctly ascertain where any material gaps lie.
+Some sales people can present off-the-shelf products and/or services as all-encompassing solutions.
+Without a detailed understanding of the client’s needs and expectations through pre-contractual due diligence, it really is not possible to correctly ascertain where any material gaps lie.
 While there is rarely a simple solution that will meet particular requirements straight out of the box, the combination of a desire to sell on the supplier’s part, assumptions made by the customer, plus a failure for the supplier to ‘ask the right questions’, can all lead to misunderstandings about what exactly is expected on both sides.

 Changes may be costly, for everyone